 It reduces the size of pores; this is great for reducing acne signs.

 It helps reduce hyper-pigmentation & sunspots.

 One of the best things you can do to keep skin healthy is to start as early as possible.
 It is extremely important to make sure your baby/babies (over 6-months) and children are wearing sunscreen.
 Their young glowing skin is sensitive and fragile.
 Sunscreen must be applied 30 minutes before going outside and reapplied every two hours or after swimming or excessive sweating.

 Make sure your child seeks the shade between 10 AM and 4 PM.
 Check the outdoor area where your child plays to make sure there is adequate shade.

-And finally, make sure you pick a TGA approved Australian Sunscreen.
+And finally, make sure you wear protective clothing when possible and pick a TGA approved Australian Sunscreen.